hackupc/guides-page/_pages/guide/hacker.md

 - **#announcements:** Everything about the event itself will be in this channel: food being served, intro talks starting, activities such as the nerf gun battles, and other important stuff.
 - **#general:** Talk about HackUPC and get to know fellow hackers.
 - **#issues:** Something happening in your room?
 Wi-Fi not working?
 If you see something wrong during the event, tell us through this channel, and we’ll try to solve it as fast as possible.
+- **#help:** Do you have any question?
+During the event this channel and the BieneBot will be available with to help you with every question you may have!
 - **#mentors:** If you’re stuck in your project, ask for help here and a mentor will come help you.
 - **#explore-bcn:** If you’re coming a few days before, or staying after the event to visit Barcelona, this is the channel where you can ask the locals for suggestions about what to visit or where to eat.
 - **#hackathon-organizers:** Are you a hackathon organizer, or interested in starting one in your college?
 Meet people like you here!